OpenTelemetry in server-side SDKs

 Here’s how:

-package, which requires v9.9+ of the Node.js (server-side) SDK, LaunchDarkly automatically decorates any OpenTelemetry spans with project and environment information.
+Starting with v1.2 of the @LaunchDarkly/node-server-sdk-otel package, which requires v9.9+ of the Node.js (server-side) SDK, LaunchDarkly automatically decorates any OpenTelemetry spans with project and environment information.

 When you create the hook, you can optionally pass in a client-side ID to specify the environment.
-Use the environmentId
+Use the environmentId option when you create the new TracingHook.
+To learn more about client-side IDs, read Keys.

 Because LaunchDarkly automatically decorates the OpenTelemetry spans, you should not need to set this option explicitly.
-The exception is if you are using persistent stores, in which case you must either set the environmentId
+The exception is if you are using persistent stores, in which case you must either set the environmentId or use the single-environment OpenTelemetry Collector configuration to ensure that your OpenTelemetry spans have correct project and environment information.

 Here’s how:

-To learn more, read LDOptions
+To learn more, read LDOptions.

 To add flag evaluation information to OpenTelemetry spans, first install the package: